Lincoln Park Zoo – A Colorful ZooLights Extravaganza Like No Other

 The lights are so colorful and beautiful, especially the tunnel of trees.
 You can really tell that there was some major effort put into stringing the lights as opposed to carelessly flopping them over the branches.
 The synchronized light and music show is also amazing.
 Numerous festivities are held throughout the holiday season including caroling, ice carving demonstrations, and visits from Santa.
 Specialty holiday drinks and snacks are available, so grab a hot cocoa to keep you warm while you enjoy the display.

 A few photos of this year’s light display!

-Lincoln Park Zoo is great to visit any time of the year, especially around the holidays with the fabulous ZooLights spectacular!
+Lincoln Park Zoo is a great place to visit any time of the year, especially around the holidays with the fabulous ZooLights spectacular!
 Zoo lights opens in late November and runs through early January.
 The event runs from 5pm-9pm and dates vary throughout the month.
 Check the Lincoln Park Zoo website for details for this year’s dates/times.
-I love the fact that LPZ offers free admission, free street parking, and is located just a few minutes north of downtown Chicago!
+I love the fact that LPZ offers free admission and is located just a few minutes north of downtown Chicago!
 Update: Zoo lights is now $5 per person, although admission is still free on Mondays!

 Have you been to this festival or any others like it?
 Comment below with you favorite zoo light displays!

 Address: 2001 N Clark St Chicago, IL 60614